 On the topic of servers, CyberGhost currently operates 4,600 + servers scattered across 60+ countries.
 CyberGhost started out with a very modest number of servers, but its server network is growing on a monthly basis, which definitely puts it among the best VPNs on the market.

 Our next concern is whether this VPN can provide the optimal level of online security, protecting us from infringements of copyrights and similar claims.
 Especially in the US, copyright holders have created a pretty tight situation when it comes to sharing and downloading their content.

 CyberGhost uses military grade encryption, which is simply a more marketable way of saying it implements industry standard AES-256 cipher.
 The offer also includes auto data compression and HTTPS connection settings.

-CyberGhost incorporates DHE-2048 perfect forward secrecy, which will generate a random key for every session.
-This will further immunize your connection against potential breaches.
-Also note that Romania stands outside of the 5, 9, and 14 eyes circle, so you won’t be faced with any form of institutionalized surveillance.
+CyberGhost incorporates ECDH-4096 perfect forward secrecy, which generates a random key for every session.
+This further immunizes your connection against potential breaches.
+Also note that Romania stands outside of the 5, 9, and 14 eyes circle, so you will not be faced with any form of institutionalized surveillance.

 In the past, CyberGhost used to install a root certificate on the user’s system in order to block advertisements and other forms of unwanted content.
 This caused a severe backlash from both users and reviewers, but new updates made the said root certificate obsolete anyway.

 The ideal case scenario is a VPN service that allows you to torrent on every single server in its offer.
 Unfortunately, this is not the case with CyberGhost.
 Namely, only some of its servers can handle the massive P2P traffic.
 The VPN provider does not feature any P2P servers in the US, Russia, Hong Kong, Singapore, and Australia for legal reasons.
 Users in those countries, however, can use outside servers to download torrents.